matbeedotcom/libreoffice-document-converter/README.md

 Cross-Origin-Embedder-Policy: require-corp
 ```

-#### Initialization takes ~80 seconds

-This is expected.
-LibreOffice loads all modules, fonts, and registries during startup.
+#### Browser initialization seems slow

+Browser initialization includes downloading ~240MB of WASM files.
+This is network-dependent.
 The cost is paid **only once** per converter instance.
 After initialization:
+- WASM files are cached by the browser
 - Conversions take 1-5 seconds depending on document size
 - Reuse the converter instance for multiple conversions
-- For servers, initialize once at startup
+- For servers (Node.js), initialization is much faster (~1-2s) since files load from disk

 #### Memory issues